mdn/content/files/en-us/web/api/xrsession/updaterenderstate/index.md

 ### Exceptions

 - `InvalidStateError` {{domxref("DOMException")}}
-  - : Thrown if one of the following reasons occurs:
+  - : Thrown in any of the following situations:
     - The {{domxref("XRSession")}} has already ended, so you cannot change its render state.
     - The `baseLayer` was created by an  `XRSession`  other than the one on which  `updateRenderState()`  was called.
     - The `inlineVerticalFieldOfView` option was set, but the session is immersive and therefore does not allow this property to be used.